|Graduate Program Head||Laszlo Kulcsar|

 - consulting firms.

 Students with a 3.00 average (on a 4.00 scale) for the most recent two years of college/university education, or with an advanced degree, and with appropriate course and experiential backgrounds will be considered for admission.
-Exceptions to the minimum 3.00 grade-point average may be made for students with special backgrounds, experience, abilities, and interests.
+Exceptions to the minimum 3.00 grade-point average may be made for students with special backgrounds, experience, abilities, and interests, at the discretion of the program.
 The best-qualified applicants will be accepted to the graduate program.

 Admission requirements include the following: